 About the scholarship

-Binghamton University has risen to that challenge.
+Binghamton University rose to the challenge.

 - Full-time (at least 12 hours) undergraduate student in good academic standing at the time of the application.
 Recipients must maintain full-time status and good academic standing to continue receiving the scholarship each year.